OpenMatch/MARVEL/README.md

     └── dev.parquet
 ```
 ### Train MARVEL-ANCE
 **Using the WebQA dataset as an example, I will show you how to reproduce the results in the MARVEL paper.
-The same is true for the ClueWeb22-MM dataset.**
+The same is true for the ClueWeb22-MM dataset.
+Also, we provide the checkpoint for each step.
+You can skip a step and continue training.**

 * First step: Go to the ``pretrain`` folder and pretrain MARVEL's visual module:
 ```